ddelcarpio/materiall-image-classification-fa20/code/README.md

 ### Reproducing and Running our Model
 The final notebook containing the model harness is located in **```06_final_model```** within the **```server_nn.ipynb```** notebook.
 A python script containing the same code can be found in **```'server_nn.py'```**.

-To test our model within the 'server_nn.ipynb' Jupyter notebook, please follow these instructions:
+To test our model within the ```'server_nn.ipynb'``` Jupyter notebook, please follow these instructions on the correct server:
 1. Run all import and function cells
 2. Run one of the following functions:
 	- ```run_test_harness('all')```